-Brett Rheeder takes the win.
-Brendan Fairclough snubbed.
+Brett Rheeder took the win.
+Fairclough and Lacondeguy both snubbed.

 Every year Red Bull Rampage simultaneously amazes, shocks, bores and confuses.
 2018 was no different.